 The ability to drive a car is something most of us take for granted.
 We love the freedom and independence it affords us, and we can’t imagine ever having to give that up.

 Fortunately, many people living with Parkinson’s continue to drive safely for many years after their diagnosis.
-However, because no person experiences Parkinson’s in the same way, the following question should be revisited on a regular basis:
+However, because no person experiences Parkinson’s in the same way, the following question should be revisited on a regular basis when evaluating driving with Parkinson’s:

 How can I ensure my safety and the safety of others on the road?